Human presence in space: Living in space

 Expedition 43 crew celebrate a birthday in Zvezda the ISS service module, 2015.

 Living in outer space is fundamentally different to living on Earth.
 It is shaped by the characteristic environment of outer space, particularly its microgravity (producing weightlessness) and its near perfect vacuum (supplying few and producing unhindered exposure to radiation and material from far away).
 Mundane needs such as for air, pressure, temperature and light have to be accommodated completely by life support systems.
 Furthermore movement, food intake and hygiene is confronted with challenges.

 Long-duration stays are particularly endangered by the prevalent radiation exposure and the health effects of microgravity.
 Human fatalities have been the case due to accidents during spaceflight, particularly at launch and reentry.
-With the last in-flight accident killing humans, the Columbia accident in 2003, the sum of in-flight fatalities has risen to 15 astronauts and 4 cosmonauts, in five separate incidents.
+With the last in-flight accident killing humans, the Columbia disaster in 2003, the sum of in-flight fatalities has risen to 15 astronauts and 4 cosmonauts, in five separate incidents.
 Over 100 others have died in accidents during activity directly related to spaceflight or testing.

 None of them remained in space, but small parts of the remains of deceased people have been taken as space burials to orbital space since 1992 and controversially even to the Moon since 1999.